Zak-Kent/Hack_O_class/wk1/README.md

 ```

 ### Pair programming exercise
-With the person you’re sitting next to you take turns creating a simple class that is different than the one shown above.
+With the person you’re sitting next to take turns creating a simple class that is different than the one shown above.
 Make the class have at least three attributes in its `__init__` method and at least one method that combines two of these attributes in some way.
 Create an instance of your class to check your results.
 Please put this work inside the `student-work/<your_name>/week_1/working_with_classes.py` file.

 __Not required but try if you'd like an extra challenge:__ look up `special method names` for Python classes and add one or two to the class you created.

 ## Class variables
 Class variables are a way to share the same attributes across all of the instances that you've created from your class.
-Seeing how they work will give us some intution into how and instance of a class finds things that are related to itself.
+Seeing how they work will give us some intution into how an instance of a class finds things that are related to itself.

 ```Python
 class Bicycle: